HMNZS Charles Upham: Post-military career

 In Contenemar service, the ship initially operated under the name Don Carlos (a name that began use during the company's charter of the naval vessel), then was renamed Don Carlos II in 2007.
 In 2008, the vessel was converted for use as a vehicle carrier.
 She was sold in 2009 to Indonesian company PT Pelayaran Putra Sejati, and renamed Nusantara Sejati.

+She was active in 2021, with no information since in the database of VesselFinder website.

+As of June 2024 she was actively sailing.